FollowTheProcess/hue/README.md

 - Nearly 70% less bytes copied
 - 9 fewer heap allocations!

+> [!NOTE]
+> This benchmark used to be in here and run as part of CI, but I found that `fatih/color` would show up as an indirect dependency
+> in code that imported `hue` so I got rid of it, you'll just have to trust me I guess 😂

 ### Tabwriter

 A common issue with ANSI colour libraries in Go are that they don't play well with [text/tabwriter].
 This is because tabwriter includes the ANSI escape sequence in the cell width calculations, throwing off where it aligns the columns.